Machine-Learning to Trust: Two Variations

+In this section I modify the model in two orthogonal directions.
+First, I redefine MLEQ such that the domain of possible predictive models is restricted in a way that is intuitive a priori.
+Second, I show that unlike Nash equilibrium, duplicating actions is not neutral under MLEQ.

-\section{Monotone Beliefs}
+\subsection{Monotone Beliefs}

-A key feature of ML-optimal partitions is that they reflect no preconception about how $\hat{\sigma}(\theta ,h)$ should vary with its arguments.
-As we saw, equilibrium conditions imply that $\hat{\sigma}(\theta ,1)\geq \hat{ \sigma}(\theta ,0)$ for every $\theta $, which is monotone in an intuitive, tit-for-tat direction.
-However, equilibrium conditions do not imply any systematic, let alone monotone relation between $\hat{\sigma}$ and $\theta $ .
+A key feature of ML-optimal partitions is that they reflect no preconception about the structure of $\hat{\sigma}(\theta ,h)$.
+As we saw, equilibrium conditions imply that $\hat{\sigma}(\theta ,1)\geq \hat{\sigma}(\theta ,0)$ for every $\theta $, which is monotone in an intuitive, tit-for-tat direction.
+However, equilibrium conditions do not imply any systematic, let alone monotone relation between $\hat{\sigma}$ and $\theta $.
 In this section I examine a variant on the model, in which $\hat{\sigma}$ is required to be weakly decreasing in $\theta $, reflecting a preconception that a higher cost of cooperation should lead to a lower propensity to cooperate.

 \begin{definition}[Monotone ML optimality] A partition $\Pi $ is monotone w.r.t $\sigma $ if $\hat{\sigma}(\theta ,h)\geq \hat{\sigma}(\theta ^{\prime },h)$ for every $h$ and $\theta ^{\prime }>\theta $.
 A partition is monotone ML-optimal w.r.t $\sigma $ if it minimizes $V_{c,\sigma }(\Pi )$ among all partitions that are monotone w.r.t $\sigma $. \end{definition}